finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 > PortfolioDetails UpsertPortfolioDetails (string scope, string code, string effectiveAt = null, CreatePortfolioDetails details = null)

-Upsert portfolio details
+Upsert details

-Upsert details for the specified transaction portfolio.
+Update the portfolio details for the specified transaction portfolios or add if it doesn't already exist (in the case of a derived transaction portfolio).

 ### Example